 Imagine you have started a small business or a start-up.
 Now you are at the stage where you need to market your company and brand to the whole world.
-So you set out to plan your marketing strategy.
+So you set out to plan your digital marketing strategy, which at the outset does appear to be a little challenging.

 One of the foremost marketing channels you decide to focus on is, of course, SOCIAL MEDIA.
 Then you head over to all the social networks, create an account and start posting.
 Right?